Larry Schreiber

 Lawrence Anthony Schreiber (born August 11, 1947) is an American former professional football player who was a running back for six seasons for the San Francisco 49ers and the Chicago Bears of the National Football League (NFL).

 Biography

 Larry Schreiber played college football for the Tennessee Tech Golden Eagles, and in 1969 was named Ohio Valley Conference offensive player of the year.
 Over his four varsity seasons he amassed a total of 4421 yards.
-He was drafted by the San Francisco 49ers for the 1971 season.
+He was drafted 243rd overall in the tenth round by the San Francisco 49ers for the 1971 season.